tueddy/DelphiGemini/README.md

 This guide illustrates various methods for prompting the Gemini API using uploaded PDF documents.
 All outputs are text-only.

+The `Gemini 1.5 Pro` and `1.5 Flash` models can handle up to **3,600 pages** per document.
+Supported file types for text data include:

+- PDF: `application/pdf`
+- JavaScript: `application/x-javascript, text/javascript`
+- Python: `application/x-python, text/x-python`
+- TXT: `text/plain`
+- HTML: `text/html`
+- CSS: `text/css`
+- Markdown: `text/md`
+- CSV: `text/csv`
+- XML: `text/xml`
+- RTF: `text/rtf`
+Each page consists of **258 tokens**.

+To achieve optimal results:

+Ensure pages are oriented correctly before uploading.
+Use **high-quality images** without blurring.
+If uploading a single page, add the text prompt following the page.

+There aren’t any strict pixel limits for documents beyond the model’s context capacity.
+Larger pages are scaled down to a maximum of **3072x3072 pixels** while keeping their aspect ratio, whereas smaller pages are scaled up to **768x768 pixels**.
+However, there’s no cost savings for using smaller images, other than reduced bandwidth, nor any performance boost for higher-resolution pages.

 <br/>

 # Contributing